landoskape/dominoes/docs/pointerArchitectureComparison.md

 The position dependent confidence results are here:
 ![uneven confidence](media/pointerArchitectureComparison_uneven_confidence.png)

-Networks with new pointer layers still learn the task faster and have higher confidence.
-However, whereas the multi-context attention networks ("PointerAttention" and "PointerTransformer") performed best in the previous task, their variance in this task reduces the average test performance.
-This appears to be due to a specific inability to maintain confidence in output for the longest sequences, although 2/5 of the PointerTransformer networks have flat position dependent confidence curves (data not shown).
+The results are largely in agreement with before.
+The "dot" based pointer layer networks learn the task faster, but have a bit lower test performance, whereas the "attention" and "transformer" based pointer layers learn the task at a simpler speed as the standard layer, but have comparable test performance.

 ### Variations in Learning Algorithm: Supervised Learning
 I also trained these networks on the same task with supervised learning (using negative log-likelihood loss).
+The plots are below, but first, a few notes:
+- As described in the [toy problem](pointerDemonstration.md), the target here is not well defined since there are some dominoes with the same value that always have to be sorted the same way.
+That's why the loss is not 0 -- the networks sort the dominoes perfectly in terms of their value, they just haven't learned the specific ordering rule for equal value dominoes yet.
+- The "PointerDoNoLN" network had an exploding gradient for this task -- (it's actually because of the issue with sorting mentioned above!) so I am not showing it's data here.

-When trained with supervised learning, the network performance is much more similar, with the standard pointer layer doing a bit better than the new networks.
-Here's the plot of training and testing performance:
+Here's the plot of the training and testing performance:

 ![sl results](media/sl_pointerArchitectureComparison.png)